 Let’s look at the options you have.

 And if you could be entitled to overbooked flight compensation.

 Whenever overbooking happens and the airline sees that there are not enough seats for everyone who have come, they will be looking for volunteers.
 For people who are ready to voluntarily give up their seat and travel on another flight at no extra cost.
 Usually some perks are offered, anything from cash to vouchers and discount codes.

 If you’ve been asked if you would be ready to do it, know that you can say “No”.

-If you decide to give up your seat, note that because of that most likely you’ll not be eligible to receive any compensation for this flight.
+If, however, you decide to give up your seat, note that because of that most likely you will not be eligible to receive overbooking compensation for this flight.